Albert Einstein: In popular culture

 The famous image of Einstein taken by Arthur Sasse in 1951, sitting in a car on his 72nd birthday, having been asked to smile for the camera once again.

 Einstein became one of the most famous scientific celebrities after the confirmation of his general theory of relativity in 1919.
 Although most of the public had little understanding of his work, he was widely recognized and admired.
 In the period before World War II, The New Yorker published a vignette in their "The Talk of the Town" feature saying that Einstein was so well known in America that he would be stopped on the street by people wanting him to explain "that theory".
 Eventually he came to cope with unwanted enquirers by pretending to be someone else: "Pardon me, sorry!
 Always I am mistaken for Professor Einstein."

 Einstein has been the subject of or inspiration for many novels, films, plays, and works of music.
 He is a favorite model for depictions of absent-minded professors; his expressive face and distinctive hairstyle have been widely copied and exaggerated.
 Time magazine's Frederic Golden wrote that Einstein was "a cartoonist's dream come true".
 His intellectual achievements and originality made Einstein broadly synonymous with genius.

 Many popular quotations are often misattributed to him.

 Awards and honors

 Einstein received numerous awards and honors, and in 1922, he was awarded the 1921 Nobel Prize in Physics "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect".
-None of the nominations in 1921 met the criteria set by Alfred Nobel, so the 1921 prize was carried forward and awarded to Einstein in 1922.
+The Nobel committee decided that none of the nominations in 1921 met the criteria set by Alfred Nobel, so the 1921 prize was carried forward and awarded to Einstein in 1922.

 Einsteinium, a synthetic chemical element, was named in his honor in 1955, a few months after his death.